krzemienski/awesome-from-stars/README.md

 * [mdx-js/specification](https://github.com/mdx-js/specification): Archived info on MDX language and AST definitions
 * [stoplightio/spectral](https://github.com/stoplightio/spectral): A flexible JSON/YAML linter for creating automated style guides, with baked in support for OpenAPI (v3.1, v3.0, and v2.0), Arazzo v1.0, as well as AsyncAPI v2.x.
 * [facebookincubator/spectrum](https://github.com/facebookincubator/spectrum): A client-side image transcoding library.
+* [openspeedtest/Speed-Test](https://github.com/openspeedtest/Speed-Test): SpeedTest by OpenSpeedTest™ is a Free and Open-Source HTML5 Network Performance Estimation Tool Written in Vanilla Javascript and only uses built-in Web APIs like XMLHttpRequest (XHR), HTML, CSS, JS, & SVG.
+No Third-Party frameworks or libraries are Required.
+Started in 2011 and moved to OpenSpeedTest.com dedicated Project/Domain Name in 2013.
 * [sindresorhus/speed-test](https://github.com/sindresorhus/speed-test): Test your internet connection speed and ping using speedtest.net from the CLI
 * [acoustid/speexdsp](https://github.com/acoustid/speexdsp): Speex audio processing library
 * [spekt8/spekt8](https://github.com/spekt8/spekt8): Visualize your Kubernetes cluster in real time